 What are the effects of using the wrong skincare products on adult acne?

 In your younger years, you may have found that a basic skincare routine was sufficient to keep your skin clear, while some of us may have even washed our face with hand soap (or not at all!) in high school without issue.
 So it may be a frustrating surprise that your go-to products and even fancy creams and serums from drugstores or Sephora aren't helping.
-In fact, you may find the more products you try, your acne condition ends up even worse.
+You may find the more products you try, your acne condition ends up even worse.